-- Guided visits last one hour; groups may also schedule self-guided time in addition to the guided portion of their visit.
+- Guided visits last 60–90 minutes; groups may also schedule self-guided time in addition to the guided portion of their visit.

 - Guided visits are offered in English.
 If needed, please bring individuals that can assist with translation for bilingual or ESL students.

-- Minimum of 10 students; specific tour topics have a maximum number of students per hour.
+- Minimum of 10 students; specific tour topics have a maximum number of students per tour.